-I am now armed with a Nikon D700 and although much of my photography is based in my home ground of Wiltshire I also take my camera with me on my travels into Europe.
+I am now armed with a full frame Nikon DSLR and although much of my photography is based in my home ground of Wiltshire I also take my camera with me on my travels into Europe.
 Photographs of my travels rather than travel photography – a small but crucial difference as photography whilst travelling by motorcycle has its challenges!
 It's always struck me as something of an odd genre anyway as one man's travel is another man's home ...

 Photography is, for me, a form of escapism.
 Whether whiling away time in quiet reflection whilst waiting for the light or concentrating on the minute details of studio macro, they are periods of total immersion and calm serenity.
 My photography is a quiet, solitary passion that soothes my soul.

 The first photograph I ever took, aged around eight or nine, was of a dead tree.
 Not any old dead tree but one that caught my eye for reasons unknown, and unnecessary, at the time.
 Its stoic presence was part of my growing up and I distinctly remember carefully framing its jagged limbs in the viewfinder of my first camera, an undreamed of luxury in my world at that time.
 Although trees still feature strongly in my photography, particularly in winter, the world is a beautiful and fascinating place and a great many more things catch my eye these days.
 As a result, the subjects of my photography are wide and varied – too much so, some might say.
 A secretly nurtured love of black and white photography has seen it come to the fore and, in an effort to make some order of my work, this website is dedicated to that aspect.
-For colour images please visit my INSTAGRAM feed or BLOG.
+For colour and more general images please visit my INSTAGRAM feed.

 I have reached the final stages in a number of international competitions, including a Bronze in the Fine Art Photography Awards, and my photographs have been published in Landscape Photographer of the Year and International Garden Photographer of the Year books, The Sunday Telegraph, QWeekend (The Courier-Mail, Queensland), Black + White Photography, BBC Wildlife Magazine and Digital SLR User as well as featuring in the Landscape Photographer of the Year exhibitions in the National Theatre and Waterloo Gallery in London.